lsst-dm/prompt_processing/doc/playbook.rst

    python upload_hsc_rc2.py 3

-It sends ``next_visit`` events for each detector via Kafka on the ``next-visit-topic`` topic.
+This scripts draws images from the curated ``HSC/RC2/defaults`` collection at USDF's ``/repo/main`` butler repository.
-It then uploads a batch of files representing the snaps of the visit to the ``rubin-pp`` S3 bucket.
+The source collection includes 432 visits, each with 103 detector images.

-Eventually a set of parallel processes running on multiple nodes will be needed to upload the images sufficiently rapidly.
+The visits are randomly selected and uploaded as one new group for each visit.

 .. note::

    Both of the tester scripts use data from a limited pool of raws every time it is run, while the APDB assumes that every visit has unique timestamps.
    This causes collisions in the APDB that crash the pipeline.
-   To prevent this, follow the reset instructions under `Databases`_ before calling ``upload.py`` again.
+   To prevent this, follow the reset instructions under `Databases`_ before calling ``upload.py`` or ``upload_hsc_rc2.py`` again.

 Databases